strata-mvc/strata/docs/installation.md

 ## One step install

-The following steps are all contained in a script that can be ran form an online file.
-Make sure you know the security implications, but it makes the process simpler.
+The following steps are all contained in a script that can be ran form an online location.
+There are security implications because there is no signed validation, but these should be notable for most use-cases.

 ~~~ bash
 $ bash <(curl -s http://create-strata-project.francoisfaubert.com)